Flammable and combustible liquids

 Flammable and combustible liquids are present in almost every workplace.
 Fuels and many common products like solvents, thinners, cleaners, adhesives, paints, waxes and polishes may be flammable or combustible liquids.
 Everyone who works with these liquids must be aware of their hazards and how to work safely with them.

-the minimum temperature at which a liquid gives off vapor within a test vessel in sufficient concentration to form an ignitable mixture with air near the surface of the liquid.
+Flash point is the minimum temperature at which a liquid gives off vapor within a test vessel in sufficient concentration to form an ignitable mixture with air near the surface of the liquid.
 The flash point is normally an indication of susceptibility to ignition.

 The flash point is determined by heating the liquid in test equipment and measuring the temperature at which a flash will be obtained when a small flame is introduced in the vapor zone above the surface of the liquid.

 Combustible liquid: any liquid having a flash point at or above 100ºF (37.8ºC).